simdjson/fuzzyjson/README.md

 ./fuzzytest --help
 ./fuzzytest --size 100 --max_mutations 1000
 ```
 The argument --help displays the help menu to show all the options.
-Then we generate a 100 bytes random json document and compare the parsing with simdjson and rapidjson on 1000 mutations.
+Then we generate a 100 bytes random json document and compare the parsing with simdjson and rapidjson on 1000 mutations (sajson is deactivated since it accepts too much invalid utf-8).

 FuzzyJson is a lot more flexible when used as a library.